baddodg3r/portfolio/README.md

 This is the souce-code of my small and simple porfolio.
 It uses HTML, CSS, JS (Jquery) to work.
-It also uses #Bootstrap to work.
+It also uses #bootstrap to work.